This chapter is susceptible to change:

 The painting’s practically glowed, whether from the lighting from the inside or the sunlight peeking in, Craeft did not know, but it was enough to distract him from the harsh words of his comrades.
 While the stain-glass depicted battles that the knights had participated in, the paintings were of a different sort, seeming to focus on the different aspects of a knight.

 Some were of knights exaggeratedly warding off a literal figure of death, while others had them doing charity work.
-Most had religious depictions of Miion, whether it be with his traditional scythe or with his gardening tools, readying the new year for another bountiful harvest.
+Most had religious depictions of Miion, usually with his traditional scythe, readying the new year for another bountiful harvest.
 He could not focus on the artwork forever though, as he grew closer and closer to Master Berwyn.

 He peered down at him, and he couldn’t help but gulp as his eyes held a small bit of scorn in them.
 He couldn’t tell whether it was from his status or for his foolishness in letting his nervousness get a grip on him, but truly, he couldn’t find it in himself to care.

-Not when Berwyn looked at him much like a Tyrant Hawk ready to swoop down and devour its prey.
+Not when Berwyn looked at him much like a tiran hawk ready to swoop down and devour its prey.

 He kneeled, and he heard a clank next to him as another figure kneeled beside him.
 He startled slightly, having been so caught up in his own thoughts that he hadn’t noticed the other initiate’s name being called.

-She had straight black hair with a slight curl in it, definitely straightened if the memory of her with curlier hair was correct, that traveled down to her cheeks.
-A hot pink scarf hung around her neck, contrasting against her dark complexion.
-She was darker than any native Ascean that he had seen, most likely coming from the south western islands of the Marliana Archipelego, or perhaps from the continent of Aesir, though he knew of no country over there that had citizens that wore pink cloth like she did.
+She had straight black hair that traveled down to her cheeks.
+A hot pink scarf hung around her neck, contrasting against her dark complexion and cupped her face.
+She was darker than any native Ascean that he had seen, most likely coming from the south western islands of the Thiatam island chain, or perhaps from the continent of Aesir, though he knew of no country over there that had citizens that wore pink cloth like she did.
 That was certainly something that was more common among the few islanders he had seen.

 She glanced at him out of the corner of her eyes, violet meeting emerald, before she went back to looking at the ground.